xrod/xrod.github.io/_pages/about.md

   - /about.html
 ---

-## Understanding active black holes with neutrinos and multi-messenger astronomy
+## Understanding active black holes with neutrinos and numerical modeling

 I am a developer of [AM³](https://am3.readthedocs.io/en/latest/), a word-leading astroparticle simulation framework, available as open-source Python software.